XSL: History

 XSL began as an attempt to bring the functionality of DSSSL, particularly in the area of print and high-end typesetting, to XML.

 In response to a submission from Arbortext, Inso, and Microsoft, a W3C working group on XSL started operating in December 1997, with Sharon Adler and Steve Zilles as co-chairs, with James Clark acting as editor (and unofficially as chief designer), and Chris Lilley as the W3C staff contact.
 The group released a first public Working Draft on 18 August 1998.
-XSLT and XPath became W3C Recommendations on 16 November 1999 and XSL-FO reached Recommendation status on 15 October 2001.
+XSLT became W3C Recommendations on 16 November 1999.
+XSL-FO reached Recommendation status in October 2001 but the specification was just called XSL despite only actually describing XSL-FO.
+However it claims XSL to consist of two parts and calls XSLT the other.